 Flour Beetles in The House & The Garden

 Confused flour beetles are attracted to a variety of items in your pantry.
 They will eat everything from cereal and cakes mixes to dried fruits and pasta.
 They will also attack pet food and bird seed as well as dried flowers.

 How do I get rid of confused flour beetles in the home?

 In order to rid your home of these beetles, locate the source of the infestation and get rid of it.
 Wrap any contaminated foods in plastic and quickly dispose of them.

 Always make sure to check your flour products.
 This includes pancake mixes, cereals, pet food, dried fruits and meats, and macaroni.
 Make sure they have not expired, and always make sure they are sealed before you even bring them inside your home.
 Storing food in airtight containers and avoid spilling in cabinets and pantries.
 These pests love moisture, so make sure these areas are properly ventilated.

 Because these insecticides are often found around foods, using insecticide is not recommended.
 They are not at all beneficial in most cases because these beetles are often found in packaged food, so to spray them would make the product impossible to eat.

 If your problem persists, contacting a professional pest control company may be best, as they will have access to materials that will be able to get rid of these beetles more easily than the average homeowner.

-Benefits of Professional Flour Beetle Pest Control
+What are the Benefits of Professional Flour Beetle Pest Control?

 Pest Control A pest management professional has the education, equipment and skills necessary to effectively address a confused flour beetle problem.
 Finding and treating the confused flour beetles can be challenging, especially if they are spread throughout your yard.
 A pest management professional provides their expertise to identify the pest problem and determine the best possible solution to resolve the confused flour beetle infestation.